tukarp/Python-Hangman/README.md

 ## About

 ### This repository contains my *Python* implementation of the classic word-guessing game, *Hangman*.
 I created this project in fall of 2022 as part of my journey to learn programming in *Python*.
-I later updated this project to feature *Word Categories*, *Object Oriented Programming* and *Graphical User Interface*
+I later updated this project to feature *Word Categories*, *Object Oriented Programming* and *Graphical User Interface*.

 <img src="https://github.com/tukarp/Hangman/blob/main/Images/Hangman.png" width="450" height="400">